Having a sentinel lymph node biopsy and wide local excision for malignant melanoma

 How do I look after my wound at home?

 The affected area(s) is likely to have stitches and be covered by a dressing.
-You will be advised how to care for your wound before leaving hospital.
+A member of the team will tell you how to care for your wound before you leave hospital.

-What happens to the sentinel lymph nodes after they have been removed?
+What happens to the removed sentinel lymph nodes?

-If the sentinel lymph node(s) contain melanoma cells your doctor or cancer nurse specialist will discuss your treatment options with you at your next outpatient appointment, after your surgery.
-This may involve further surgery and/or a referral to oncology to discuss adjuvant (preventative) drug treatment.
+If the sentinel node(s) contains melanoma cells, your doctor or cancer nurse specialist will discuss your treatment options with you at your next outpatient appointment.
+This may involve:

 What happens if the sentinel lymph node biopsy is negative?